 1 Locations and contact information

-It will be conducted in 9 locations (8 sites in the US and 1 site in Canada) as shown in Table 1, which also have contact information from each site.

-These trials will also be conducted in collaboration with other people as described in Table 2.
+Field trials will be conducted at several locations in the US in collaboration with the people listed in Table 1.

 2 Field design and application

 The field design is detailed in Figure 1.
 All position labeling will be standardized based on geographic north of the field and numbers will be counted clockwise.
 The sprayed and surrounding areas will be cultivated with dicamba-tolerant (DT) soybeans, with similar maturity group, planted on 30” or 36” (0.76 or 0.91 m) spaced rows.